P300 (neuroscience): History

 In 1965, Sutton and colleagues published results from two experiments that further explored this late positivity.
 They presented subjects with either a cue that indicated whether the following stimulus would be a click or a flash, or a cue which required subjects to guess whether the following stimulus would be a click or a flash.
 They found that when subjects were required to guess what the following stimulus would be, the amplitude of the "late positive complex" was larger than when they knew what the stimulus would be.
 In a second experiment, they presented two cue types.
 For one cue there was a 2 in 3 chance that the following stimulus would be a click and a 1 in 3 chance that the following stimulus would be a flash.
 The second cue type had probabilities that were the reverse of the first.
 They found that the amplitude of the positive complex was larger in response to the less probable stimuli, or the one that only had a 1 in 3 chance of appearing.
 Another important finding from these studies is that this late positive complex was observed for both the clicks and flashes, indicating that the physical type of the stimulus (auditory or visual) did not matter.

 In later studies published in 1967, Sutton and colleagues had subjects guess whether they would hear one click or two clicks.
 They again observed a positivity around 300 ms after the second click occurred – or would have occurred, in the case of the single click.
 They also had subjects guess how long the interval between clicks might be, and in this case, the late positivity occurred 300 ms after the second click.
 This shows two important findings: first, that this late positivity occurred when uncertainty about the type of click was resolved, and second, that even an absence of a stimulus would elicit the late positive complex, if said stimulus was relevant to the task.
 These early studies encouraged the use of ERP methods to study cognition and provided a foundation for the extensive work on the P300 in the decades that followed.

+In Alzheimer's disease, a prolongation of P300 wave latency and changes in the frequency of background EEG activity have been observed, and the use of a combined EEG–ERP methodology has been proposed for the assessment and early detection of cognitive decline.